CyrilleB79/winMag/README.md

 ## Commands added by this add-on

-All the commands added to control Magnifier options are accessible through the Magnifier layer command NVDA+Windows+M:
+All the commands added to control Magnifier options are accessible through the Magnifier layer command NVDA+Windows+O:

-* NVDA+Windows+M then C: Toggles on or off caret tracking
+* NVDA+Windows+O then C: Toggles on or off caret tracking
-* NVDA+Windows+M then F: Toggles on or off focus tracking
+* NVDA+Windows+O then F: Toggles on or off focus tracking
-* NVDA+Windows+M then M: Toggles on or off mouse tracking
+* NVDA+Windows+O then M: Toggles on or off mouse tracking
-* NVDA+Windows+M then T: Toggles on or off tracking globally
+* NVDA+Windows+O then T: Toggles on or off tracking globally
-* NVDA+Windows+M then S: Toggles on or off smoothing
+* NVDA+Windows+O then S: Toggles on or off smoothing
-* NVDA+Windows+M then R: Switch between mouse tracking modes (within the edge of the screen or centered on the screen); this feature is only available on Windows 10 build 17643 or higher.
+* NVDA+Windows+O then R: Switch between mouse tracking modes (within the edge of the screen or centered on the screen); this feature is only available on Windows 10 build 17643 or higher.
-* NVDA+Windows+M then H: Displays help on Magnifier layer commands
+* NVDA+Windows+O then H: Displays help on Magnifier layer commands

 There is no default gesture for each command, but you can attribute one normally in the input gesture dialog if you wish.
-The same way, You can also modify or delete the Magnifier layer access gesture (NVDA+Windows+M).
+The same way, You can also modify or delete the Magnifier layer access gesture (NVDA+Windows+O).
 Yet, you cannot modify the shortcut key of the Magnifier layer sub-commands.

 ## Magnifier's native commands